 Teaching modes (remote, hybrid, in-person) are subject to change at any point.
 Please pay close attention when registering.
 Depending on the timing of a teaching mode change, faculty also may be in contact with students.

-The most powerful actors in the international system are liberal ones, and a liberal project around democratic states, international law and organizations, and free trade dominates the global agenda.
-This course is an investigation into this liberal international relations project, engaging both theory and practice.
+The most powerful actors in global politics are liberal ones, and a liberal project around democratic states, international law and organizations, and free trade dominates the global agenda.
+This course is an investigation into this global liberal project, engaging both theory and practice.
 We will discuss signature liberal theorists both classic and current as well as some of their most notable critics.
-We will also attend to empirical evaluations of signature liberal efforts around democratization, human rights, and economic development.
-The course ends with a discussion of the successes and failures of the European Union as the principal embodiment of the liberal project in international relations.
+We will also attend to empirical evaluations of signature liberal efforts around democratization, human rights, and development.
+The course ends with a discussion of the successes and failures of the European Union as the principal embodiment of the liberal project today.

 Grading: no pass/fail option,